-Any students who decide to discontinue their studies prior to commencing or completing their program must officially withdraw.
-To officially withdraw from Bethel University, students should pick up the appropriate forms in the Office of Student Life or call the office at 651.638.6300 and schedule an appointment for an exit interview.
+A student who decides to discontinue their studies prior to commencing or completing their program must officially withdraw.
+To officially withdraw from Bethel University, a student should pick up the appropriate forms in the Office of Student Life or call the office at 651.638.6300 and schedule an appointment for an exit interview.
 Failure to notify the institution of an intent to withdraw may result in loss of financial aid and housing deposit.
-Under unusual circumstances, students may be granted a leave of absence and need not be considered withdrawn from the institution.
+Under unusual circumstances, a student may be granted a leave of absence and need not be considered withdrawn from the institution.
 This must be approved in advance of the student's withdrawal for the semester.
+A student who has withdrawn from the university for more than one full semester (or who has been withdrawn involuntarily) must reapply for admission.
 The complete leave of absence policy is available in the Office of Student Life.